Davi Kopenawa Yanomami: Early life and education

-Davi Kopenawa Yanomami was born near the Rio Toototobi near the border of Venezuela.
+Davi Kopenawa Yanomami was born near the Rio Toototobi near the border with Venezuela.
 He learned Portuguese from a Christian mission run by New Tribes Mission, an American evangelical organization specializing in the proselytization of isolated peoples.
 The acquisition of Portuguese language proficiency (then rare among the Yanomami) enabled Kopenawa to interact with Brazil's Lusophone majority both directly and through the mass media.

 In his own words translated from Portuguese:

 I know that the authorities and many people came here because the planet is sick and they are trying to find out how to cure it.
 The people who come from many places, from the other side of the big lake, all come here to learn about how we live.
 I want to speak giving the message from Omai.
 Omai is the creator of the Yanomami who also has created all the shaboris that are the shamans.
 The shaboris are the ones that have the knowledge, and they sent two of us to deliver their message.
 The message is to stop destruction, to stop taking out minerals from under the ground, to stop taking out the steel with which all the metal utensils are made, and to stop building roads.
 We feel that a lot of riches have already been taken out of the indigenous lands, and a lot of these riches are getting old and useless, and it would be much better if the Brazilian government would give these riches to the poor in Brazil.
 Our work is to protect nature, the wind, the mountains, the forest, the animals, and this is what we want to teach you people.

 Kopenawa is the son-in-law of another traditional tribal leader with whom he apprenticed to be a shaman.
 His wife lost much of her family to measles and other diseases brought to the area in the 1970s by road construction crews and garimpeiros (small-time gold miners).
 Kopenawa has mentioned this as part of his personal motivation to speak out on his people's behalf.
 Kopenawa was orphaned as a child when his parents died from diseases transmitted by outsiders.

 After some months of staying on our territory, they started to transmit malaria to us.
 That means that the garimpeiros were already sick.
 Mosquitos bit the garimpeiros and then bit us.
 That is how we got the disease.
 The garimpeiros also brought in other diseases.
 There are complications of pneumonia, sometimes associated with malaria; tuberculosis; skin diseases that often are associated with other diseases, and, especially in children, can be fatal; there was an epidemic of yellow fever in the area; hepatitis.